 At the Bar, Greg has acted in a broad range of commercial matters.
-These have included matters in the areas of takeovers and reconstructions, investor class actions, corporate insolvency, managed investment schemes, shareholder disputes (including oppression proceedings), professional negligence, building and construction, trade practices, aviation, copy right and Aged Care.
+These have included matters in the areas of takeovers and reconstructions, investor class actions (being the Westpoint class action and the Fincorp class action), corporate insolvency, managed investment schemes (where he acted for the liquidators of Gunns Plantations Limited), shareholder disputes (including oppression proceedings), professional negligence, building and construction, trade practices, aviation, copy right and Aged Care.

 Examples of work undertaken by Greg in these corporate and commercial fields are set out below.

-1. Takeovers and reconstructions (through a scheme or schemes of arrangement)
+Takeovers and reconstructions (through a scheme or schemes of arrangement under the Corporations Act)

 Greg is available to act in schemes of arrangement both in Victoria and interstate.

 Details of the schemes of arrangement in which Greg has acted can be found here.